sympy/sympy/doc/src/tutorial/matrices.rst

 Zero Testing
 ------------

-One of the most common issues that can cause your matrix operations to yield wrong answer would be from zero testing.
-If some symbolic expressions, which is actually zero, might not have been evaluated into zero during the evaluation process, the untested zero can possibly bring issues in finding pivots for gaussian elimination, or deciding whether the matrix is inversible, or any other higher level functions which relies on the former procedures.
+If your matrix operations fail or evaluate wrong answer, one of the common reasons would be from zero testing.
+If some expressions during evaluation is not properly zero-tested, the untested zero can possibly bring issues in finding pivots for gaussian elimination, or deciding whether the matrix is inversible, or any other higher level functions which relies on the prior procedures.

-Currently, the SymPy's default method of zero testing ``_iszero`` is only guaranteed to be accurate in limited domain of symbolic expressions, and any complicated expressions which are beyond its decidability are tested as ``None``s, which are mostly treated as same as ``False`` in SymPy's policies.
+Currently, the SymPy's default method of zero testing ``_iszero`` is only guaranteed to be accurate in some limited domain of symbolic expressions, and any complicated expressions which are beyond its decidability are tested as ``None``, which are mostly treated as logically same as ``False`` in SymPy's policies.